Home | Browse Topics | Government & legal system | Activism | Decisions and settlements of Treaty claims

 a wider activist strategy

-Recently we have seen Māori-led, community-supported activism make use of the Waitangi Tribunal process and also international conventions as part of a wider political strategy and campaign.
+Māori-led, community-supported activism has made use of the Waitangi Tribunal process and also international conventions as part of a wider political strategy and campaign.

 The SOUL campaign and its Treaty challenge